 - To HMRC, law enforcement agencies and other state organisations as and when we are required to do so by law;

-- Local Authority funders in order to satisfy the requirements of our funding arrangements;
+- Local Authority funders in order to satisfy our contractual obligations;

-- Payroll providers when paying salaries to our staff;
+- Payroll providers when paying salaries to our colleagues;

-- Medical experts and healthcare professionals in order to ensure the safety and wellbeing of all staff, trustees, volunteers and clients;
+- Medical experts and healthcare professionals in order to ensure the safety and wellbeing of all colleagues, trustees, volunteers and customers;

 - Other agencies or landlords that we are working in partnership with;

-- Reference agencies in order to undertake criminal record checks.
+- Reference agencies in order to undertake criminal record and other checks.